ovh/docs/pages/web/web-paas/languages-elixir/guide.en-au.md

 ## Project templates

-$partner_full offers a number of project templates using the structure described above.
+Web PaaS offers a number of project templates using the structure described above.
 It can be used as a starting point or reference for building your own website or web application.